LoveOfTwoGods/Ventis-spouse/README.md

  Im colombian so,my english is bad sometimes btw

  Please INT with me!!
-But keep in mind my status
+But keep in mind my status:

+🟢: Online!
+INT pls!

+🌙: Probably playing,reading,watching videos.Not that busy...Or maybe Im offtab so you can INT but probably I won't answer so also w2i,cuddles are ok too!

+⛔:Busy or don't want to be bothered,maybe in bad mood ,you can still cuddle but pls dont INT

  Follow me!
 I follow back